 I can’t wait to share my love of craft and storytelling with you and help you achieve all your dreams!
 Now let’s get your stories in the hands of readers!

 PRAISE FOR MY EDITORIAL WORK

 "P. J.'s involvement was a big boost for my writing.
-She identified the urgency of my main character's story and pushed me to bring that forward.
-Helped me to think about what my characters should be feeling so readers could connect more with their emotions.
-I highly recommend her." -- Jonathan Sayer, young adult author
+She identified the urgency of my main character's story and pushed me to bring that forward." —Jonathan Sayer, YA author

-"Cleverly funny, rich in Egyptian history, and intriguingly fast-paced, Tut brilliantly blends fantasy with thoughtfully constructed characterization to create a story that will beguile fans of modern-day mythology." —VOYA
+"Cleverly funny, rich in Egyptian history, intriguingly fast-paced.
+A story to beguile fans of modern-day mythology." —VOYA

-"Solstice is one red-hot read—it intrigues, sizzles, and satisfies." —Cynthia Leitich Smith, New York Times bestselling author
+"Solstice is one red-hot read—it intrigues, sizzles, and satisfies." —Cynthia Leitich Smith, NYT bestselling author